AmirRostamian/MicroBank-K8s/README.md

 ## Results

-Thank you for considering a contribution to this project!
-I appreciate any help in bringing my plans to fruition.
-Here's a brief outline of the features and configurations I'm hoping to implement:
+Brief outline of the features and configurations I'm hoping to implement:

 - **Code Quality & Styling Tools**: Setting up PMD, Checkstyle, and Codeformatter to maintain code consistency and quality.